phanama/phanama.github.io/about.md

 ---

 A constant learner.
-I have interests on mostly anything!
-Technology, Psychology, Biology, Physics, Space/Aerospace, Economics, Philosophy, you name it.

 ### More Information

 I’m doing tech things for a living.
-Currently working as an Infrastructure Engineer @xendit.
+Currently as a System Engineer @gojek.
-AWS, Kubernetes, and Cloud Native technologies are my field.
+AWS, Kubernetes, Python+Go, and Cloud Native technologies are my fields.

-I made this site to pour my thoughts and ponders into writing.
+I made this site to pour my thoughts and learnings into writing.

 ### Contact me